edge-cloud/www.edge-cloud.net/_posts/2013-09-04-physical-networks-for-vmware-nsx.md

             ### Physical network design for NSX

-            The proposed physical network design is based on the well-known concept of a <a href="http://www.cisco.com/c/dam/en/us/td/docs/solutions/Enterprise/Data_Center/MSDC/1-0/MSDC_AAG_1.pdf"  target="_blank">Spine and Leaf Architecture</a>.
+            The proposed physical network design is based on the well-known concept of a [Spine and Leaf Architecture](http://www.cisco.com/c/dam/en/us/td/docs/solutions/Enterprise/Data_Center/MSDC/1-0/MSDC_AAG_1.pdf).
 Each leaf corresponds to a rack, where the Top-of-Rack (ToR) switches provides L2 connectivity towards the server or storage arrays within the rack.
 This simple design reduces the requirement for using Spanning Tree to within the rack.
 Leaf and Spine devices are interconnected via L3 (Routing) and can use the previously mentioned ECMP capability.

             Connectivity from within the NSX overlay network to the outside world (WAN or Internet) is provided by VXLAN Tunnel End-Points (VTEP) within the Core layer switches.
 This capability is e.g. offered by Arista's [Network Virtualization](https://www.arista.com/en/solutions/network-virtualization) feature.
 Thus core devices "translate" between VXLAN segments and VLANs.